nanoporetech/ont_tutorial_basicqc/Static/TutorialPreamble.md

 bash
 ```

-The commands here (1) download the Conda installer, (2) Install conda, and (3) reload your bash shell, and make the new Conda installation available.
+The commands here are used to (1) download the Conda installer, (2) Install conda and (3) reload your bash shell, and make the new Conda installation available.

-It is recommended that the Conda installer be allowed to prepend the Conda path to your **`.bashrc`** file.
+We recommend that the Conda installer be allowed to prepend the Conda path to your **`.bashrc`** file.
 This makes Conda available each time  you log in to the system.
 If Conda does not add this path, you should either edit your own `.bashrc` file or initialise your Conda environment manually with the instructions provided.

 Check that Conda has been installed with the commands